Le0nerdo/GobOS/README.md

 # Usage
 run `./install.sh` after booting into live enviroment.

+# Limitations
+- only supports NVIDIA GPU
+- only supports AMD and Intel CPU:s

 # TODO
 - AMD GPU support (can take some time, now only support new nvidia gpus)